adhanowa/Sample-Network-Application/README.md

 #### - Outstanding Requirements
 - a defined REST source/datastore to store critical events/alerts via HTTP
  - There are a few options here:
        - a python web based server (several classes available) that accepts / stores / retreives HTTP methods with text payloads
        - a web server with a database, preferrably a key/value pair type solution
        - stream alerts/data to a cloud datastore
        - use Google's 'BigQuery' service to create a able to store incoming data
        - post data using curl commands
        - MySQL or PostgreSQL would be a solid candidate for backend repository
         - there is a URL, however there is currently no data (http://104.198.245.133/post-file)
-    - the tool currently logs to file, and the system log for all critical events